 Florida Commercial Collection Agency Bond ($50,000) The Collection Agency Surety Bond is required by the Florida Department of Financial Services.
 This Bond is required of principals that have applied for a license to own and do business in the state of Florida as a Collection Agency.
 The principal will be required to keep full and faithful accounting records on all accounts including the transfer of money to individuals entitled to it.
 This Bond also guarantees the principal will comply with all local and state laws.

-If you’re considering opening a commercial collection agency in Florida, you need to get acquainted with the state’s bond requirements.
+If you’re considering opening a commercial collection agency in Florida, you must understand the state’s bond requirements.
 You’ll need to post a $50,000 performance bond before you can start collecting debts for third parties.
-You will also have to purchase a liability policy or certificate of deposit on the same amount.
-The performance bond and liability insurance are two different things.
-These are essentially safeguards that guarantee your clients don’t suffer any financial losses from working with your business.
+You will also have to purchase a liability policy or certificate of deposit for the same amount.
+Performance bonds and liability insurance are two different things.
+These safeguards guarantee your clients don’t suffer any financial losses from working with your business.
 Let’s look at what these documents do, why you need them, and where you can get them if you plan to open a commercial collection agency in Florida.

 A commercial collection agency bond is an agreement between you and your clients.
 If you fail to uphold your end of the contract, the bond is used to cover any damages or losses your clients suffered.
-The bond amount is determined by the state you’re operating in, and it is meant to cover your clients’ losses in the event of your insolvency.
+The state determines the bond amount you’re operating in and is meant to cover your clients’ losses in the event of your insolvency.
 The bond acts as an insurance policy that protects your clients in case you go out of business or cannot pay them what they’re owed.
 A commercial collection agency bond is also known as a fidelity bond.
 Fidelity bonds are meant to protect third parties against losses resulting from the dishonest acts of a company’s employees.
 In this case, your clients are third parties.
 The bond protects them from any financial losses resulting from your dishonest actions.